cshum/rodabase/README.md

 ###Transaction

-Transaction in Rodabase manages synchronous states of asynchronous operations.
+Rodabase manages transaction states in asynchronous, isolated manner.
+Rodabase is ACID compliant:

+* **Atomicity**: Transactions complete either entirely or no effect at all.
+Made possible thanks to atomic [batch](https://github.com/rvagg/node-levelup#dbbatcharray-options-callback-array-form) operations in LevelDB.
+* **Consistency**: Rodabase features "transaction hook", allowing fine-grain control over data integrity, validations, logging, consistently throughout the application.
+With a very simple API.
+* **Isolation**: modifications of a transaction is isolated until successful commits.
+* **Durability**: Committed transactions are persistent.
+The amount of durability is [configurable](https://github.com/rvagg/node-levelup#dbputkey-value-options-callback) on LevelDB.

-This enables non-blocking, "callback hell" suppressing, strong consistent way of dealing with data.
+This enables non-blocking, strong consistent way of dealing with data.

-Due to the embedded nature,
-Rodabase allows enforcing business logic in database layer, under the same application process.
-This enables fine-grain data integrity and validations rules throughout the application, with very simple APIs.

 ####roda.transaction()